 Unit of analysis: municipality-year level.
 275 municipalities included.
 Time period: 1980 to 2010.
-Robust st. errors clustered at the language level in parentheses. \ p < 0.10, \\ p < 0.05, \\\p < 0.01.
+Robust st. errors clustered at the language level in parentheses. p < 0.10, p < 0.05, p < 0.01.
 Dependent variables correspond to the share of total population.
 Other religion counts for Buddhist, Hindu, Jewish, Muslim and Others.

-As an additional step towards understanding the effect of SIL's presence, I classify the Pentecostal Evangelical population by ethnic group as defined in the Brazilian census.
-By adding the census micro-data provided by IPUMS, I classified the Pentecostal population into three groups: (i) "indigenous" population, (ii) "brown" population, and (iii) "black" and "white" population.
+provided by IPUMS, I classified the Pentecostal population into three groups: (i) "indigenous" population, (ii) "brown" population, and (iii) "black" and "white" population.
 Table 3 presents the results by ethnic group for the period from 1990 to 2010 when the data is available.
-The findings suggest that the direct effect of SIL presence on Pentecostal affiliations is most significant among the "indigenous" and "brown" populations.
+The findings suggest that the effect of SIL presence on Pentecostal affiliation is mostly driven by the "indigenous" and "brown" populations.

-Finally, Table A5 in the Appendix presents an analysis of the heterogeneous effects of SIL exposure.
+Finally, Table A4 in the Appendix presents an analysis of the heterogeneous effects of SIL exposure.
 First, columns 1 and 2 compare municipalities where one versus multiple indigenous languages are spoken.
 The results reveal no significant differences between these two groups.
 Second, columns 3 and 4 examine whether the impact of SIL exposure varies depending on urbanization rates.
 The findings indicate that the effect of SIL exposure is significantly higher in more urbanized municipalities compared to less urbanized ones.
 One possible explanation for this is that urban environments facilitate the spread of SIL's religious views, not only among the indigenous populations for whom the Bible is being translated, but also within the broader surrounding population.